magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

 Pretty logical.
-The `div` component now includes an `h1` header, the
+The `div` component now includes an `h1`, an
-`CommentList` and the `CommentForm` sub components.
+`CommentList` and a `CommentForm` sub components.

 If you now reload the [localhost:3001](http://localhost:3001/) page
 you should see the following content:

 ![Composing Component](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tutorial-03.png)

-Let's do the same thing with Reagent:
+Let's do the same thing with Reagent.

 ```clj
 cljs.user> (defn comment-list []